 What Are the Different Styles of Toilets Available in the UK?

-Choose your toilet seat based on the shape of the toilet pan.
-Toilet pans are most commonly square, round and oval.
-Measure the dimensions to find the perfect match.
 Toilet seats are available in a natural wood finish as well as a plastic finish.
-The wooden models include mahogany, pine, wenge, ash and natural oak.
+The wooden models include mahogany, pine, wenge, ash, and natural oak.
 A soft close toilet seat with smooth hinges creates a luxurious feel as it ensures the toilet lid does not slam down.

 Cistern Fittings and Sani-Flo